 To learn how to install Windows 10 without problems, read our complete step-by-step guide: How to install Windows 10 using a DVD, an ISO file, or a USB flash drive.

 Did you have issues creating your Windows 10 installation media?

-As you can see, using the Media Creation Tool is intuitive and easy to use, even if you are not a technical expert.
+As you can see, using the Media Creation Tool is intuitive and simple, even if you are not a technical expert.
 If you follow our instructions, you should have no trouble in creating a Windows 10 ISO setup file of your own or create a bootable Windows 10 USB memory stick with all its setup files on it.
 If you have any questions, do not hesitate to ask in the comments section below.